DataDog/documentation/content/en/profiler/connect_traces_and_profiles.md

 While recording execution traces, your application may observe an increase in CPU usage similar to a garbage collection.
 Although this should not have a significant impact for most applications, Go 1.21 includes [patches][3] to eliminate this overhead.

-This capability requires `dd-trace-go` version 1.37.0+ (1.52.0+ for timeline beta) and works best with Go version 1.18 or newer (1.21 or newer for timeline beta).
+This capability requires `dd-trace-go` version 1.37.0+ (1.52.0+ for timeline beta) and works best with Go version 1.18 or later (1.21 or later for timeline beta).

 [1]: /profiler/enabling/go
 [2]: https://github.com/DataDog/dd-trace-go/issues/2099